CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 ![](image/ana_crossobjects3.png)
 ![](image/ana_crossobjects2.png)
 The first image show the time percent used in each process across each objects.
 Image 2 show the actual time used for each of the process in every step in 100 frames.
 And image 3 show how many faces are there in each objects.
 It is obvious that the size of the faces has direct impact on the time used in vertex shader.
+The time used in blend and frame buffer are almost the same in number.
+The percentage of rasterization in each object are very close, but the percentage of fragment shader differs much.
+For the dragon object, which is very large, its time is spent evenly on all steps, but each one takes more time than other object with their counterparts.
+One very interesting finding here is that the larger the triangle in one object is, the more time it takes to rasterize and fragment.
+The sphere_low has less number of triangles but large triangles.
+The cube has only 12 triangles, but each triangle is very large.
+We can see